The SMARTness of nutrition commitments

 The GNR scores the SMARTness of commitments and calculates that using the Nutrition Action SMARTness Index.
 You can read more about SMARTness scoring and the Nutrition Action SMARTness Index on other pages.

-SMART criteria are used to develop specific, measurable, achievable, relevant and time-bound goals
+SMART criteria are used to develop specific, measurable, achievable, relevant and time-bound commitments

 Our approach to defining and assessing SMART nutrition commitments builds upon and expands our previous work (the 2016 Global Nutrition Report, previous N4G Commitment Registration Guide).
 To facilitate the formulation and assessment of SMART commitments, we have identified a set of commitment ingredients (defined as the individual characteristics that describe each of the SMART aspects), and mapped these to each of the five SMART aspects, as detailed in the sections that follow.
 These ingredients form the basis of the NAF Platform's Commitment Registration Form, and are captured by standardised data fields to ensure consistency and transparency in reporting (see A guide to the NAF Platform's Commitment Registration Form).